BranchingBad/indeed-data/README.md

 *   **Top Locations:** A bar chart highlighting the most frequent cities you've applied to.
 *   **Top Job Titles:** A bar chart displaying the most common job titles from your applications.
 *   **Daily Application Activity:** A line chart tracking the number of applications submitted daily.
 *   **Interaction Log:** A table that shows applications that have been "viewed" or "not selected" by employers.
+It now includes interactive features:
+    *   **Filter:** Dynamically filter the table by Date, Status, Job Title, or Company.
+    *   **Sort:** Click any column header to sort the table accordingly.

 ## 🚀 How to Use